 - The Best: YouTube TV carries the Big 4 in most of the major markets reviewed and has good coverage of other national networks.

 - Hulu with Live TV: Good overall support for local stations, but its support for the Big 4 networks is weaker.

 - PlayStation Vue and DirecTV Now: Firmly in the middle of the pack, you have a fifty-fifty chance of getting a local channel through these services.

 - fuboTV: Local streaming is not fuboTV’s strength which could mean missing nationally televised sports.

-- The Worst: Sling TV has not secured the deals it needs to be a reliable source of local TV streams.
+- The Worst: Philo has not secured the deals any local TV contracts.

 Philo deliberately skips the major networks so it will never provide live streams of local TV.

 Each household has a different combination of devices that could stream live TV.
 The only way a service can appeal to the entire public is by offering a complete suite of apps.
 Here is what we think that ideal app lineup would look like: